 Karen Petit is a descendant of the Reverend John Robinson, the pastor to the Pilgrims.
 Her lineage is listed on her Website for Mayflower Dreams.
 Karen has a large family, including her son, daughter, brothers, sisters, aunts, uncle, cousins, nieces, and nephews.
 Her family and friends have been the focus of her dreams and reality for many years.

-In Dr. Karen Petit's Christian books, the protagonists explore the connections between their dreams, history, and their reality.
+In Dr. Karen Petit's books, the protagonists explore the connections between their dreams, their history, and their reality.

 While dreaming, we explore our past history, our present reality, and our future goals.
 Our dreams create symbolic meanings for our actions, events, and desires.
 When awake, we sometimes can remember and think about the content of our dream sequences.
 Some people can also use lucid-dreaming techniques to impact the content of their dreams, resulting in a more positive reality.